EdbMails EDB Recovery and Migration software

 Solution for Public folders migration failure due to insufficient permissions.

-1. Direct migration: EdbMails Exchange migration software supports you to directly migrate Exchange 2016 public folders to Office 365 without any intermediate hops.
+1. Direct migration: EdbMails Exchange Migration software enables you to migrate Exchange 2016 public folders to Office 365 directly, without the need for intermediate hops or manual processes.

-2. User-friendly interface: With EdbMails user-friendly interface, you can easily migrate Public folders without the need for PowerShell scripts or manual import methods.
+2. User-friendly interface: With EdbMails intuitive and user-friendly interface, you can easily migrate public folders without relying on complex PowerShell scripts or manual import methods.

-3. Public folder to Shared mailbox migration: With EdbMails, you can effortlessly migrate public folders to shared mailboxes, ensuring a smooth migration while maintaining data integrity and folder structure.
-This process enhances collaboration and access for your team, making it easier to manage shared resources.
+3. Public folder to shared mailbox migration: EdbMails allows you to seamlessly migrate public folders to shared mailboxes while maintaining data integrity, permissions, and folder hierarchy.
+This enhances team collaboration and simplifies shared resource management.

-6. Zero downtime: EdbMails ensures zero-downtime during the migration of public folders, allowing users to continue accessing their emails and resources without interruptions or data loss.
-This approach maintains business continuity while safeguarding valuable data throughout the migration process.
+6. Zero downtime: EdbMails ensures a zero-downtime migration process, allowing users to continue accessing their emails and resources throughout the transition.
+This guarantees business continuity and data protection from start to finish.

 Additional resources: